A historic roulette win

 When you play roulette online you start to find out more about this classic casino game’s rich and varied history, and along with that you also hear about the world’s biggest roulette wins over the years.

-Of course, when an average recreational gamer is playing the best online roulette UK, he's usually betting with small amounts, especially as you can play so many spins online as you never have to wait for other players to be ready as you would in a land-based casino.
+Of course, when an average recreational gamer is playing roulette at a UK online casino, they’re usually betting with small amounts, especially as you can play so many spins online as you never have to wait for other players to be ready as you would in a land-based casino.

 The amounts that some people have played with over the years, though, is staggering.
 The best known example in recent years is the Englishman Ashley Revell, who sold everything he owned and then flew to Vegas and placed all his money – US$135,300 – on a single spin of the roulette wheel.
 He bet on red, and it came up, so he doubled his money and walked away with US$270,000.
 He’d given the $600 to the dealer as a tip!